Below are the most popular questions about admissions to Bedales that have been raised at our Open Mornings by prospective students and parents.

 There is little difference between the treatment of day and boarding pupils other than where they sleep.
 Being on site, it is easier for boarders to make use of the rich evening programme of activities and visiting speakers; although they are encouraged to participate and with equal access, day students can take longer to feel the full benefit of the Bedales offering.

 The formal teaching timetable finishes at 1pm on Saturday.
 However, there are a number of curricular and extra-curricular weekend activities.
-There is an annual whole school ‘all in weekend’ (the Badley Celebration Weekend each early Autumn) when we celebrate the school’s founder and work on a whole school community project and Community Festival.
-There are also subject and activity specific ‘all in weekends’ such as working on Art, Design and Outdoor Work projects, Dance and Theatre performances, Duke of Edinburgh training, sports fixtures/training and weekend visits.
-There is a specific programme for weekend boarders, arranged by the weekend duty team, which involves visiting local attractions (eg. Winchester Christmas Market and Ice Rink) and informal gatherings for meals with House Staff in the boarding houses.
+There are subject and activity specific ‘all in weekends’ such as working on Art, Design and Outdoor Work projects, Dance and Theatre performances, Duke of Edinburgh training, sports fixtures/training and weekend visits.
+There is a specific programme for weekend boarders, arranged by the weekend duty team, which involves visiting local attractions (eg. Winchester Christmas Market and Ice Rink) and informal gatherings for meals with house parents in the boarding houses.
 There is also time for private study and to relax and socialise in readiness for another busy school week.

 Flexi boarding is offered at Bedales Prep, Dunhurst.
 At the Senior School from 13+, we ask students to commit to either day or boarding.
 Some students choose to switch from day to boarding further up the school, which we will try and accommodate but will obviously be dependent on the availability of boarding places.